ynput/ayon-documentation/website/docs/addon_3dsmax_artist.md

 ### Render

 After choosing your render setting, select the target camera for rendering in the scene and go **AYON -> Create** and select **Render**.
-When you go to **Publish**, you can set up the preferences before the deadline submission.
+When you go to **Publish**, you can set up the preferences in either creator or AYON setting before the deadline submission.

 ![Max Render Setting](assets/3dsmax_deadline_render_settings.png)